kiranpok/WeatherMate/README.md

 ## How It Works

-1. **Fetch Current Location**:
+- **Current Location Weather**: Automatically fetches and displays weather data based on the user's real-time GPS location.
+- **Search City Weather**: Users can search for weather data of any city globally.
+- **Save Cities**: Users can save their favorite cities for quick access to weather information.
+- **Unit Changes**: The app allows switching between Celsius and Fahrenheit, and updates all displayed temperatures accordingly.
-   - The app uses `LocationUtils` to fetch the device's current location.
+- **Activity Recommendations**: The app provides personalized activity suggestions based on the weather conditions.
-   - Requires `ACCESS_FINE_LOCATION` permission.

-2. **Fetch Weather Data**:
-   - Weather data is fetched using the `WeatherRepository`, which calls the OpenWeatherMap API via `WeatherApiService`.

-3. **UI Rendering**:
-   - Weather data is displayed on the `WeatherScreen` using Jetpack Compose.
-   - The user can navigate to the 7-day forecast via a button.
+- **Weather Alerts**: Notifies users about significant weather changes, like storms or extreme temperatures.
+- **Feedback**: Users can submit feedback directly through the app for continuous improvement.

 ---

 ## Future Improvements

+- Expand the activity recommendation engine with AI-driven insights.
-- Add more detailed weather insights (e.g., UV index, sunrise/sunset times).
+- Incorporate more detailed weather parameters, such as air quality and UV index.
-- Implement error handling for network and location issues.
-- Add unit tests and UI tests.
+- Launch on multiple platforms, including iOS.
-- Support for multiple languages and units.
+- Support for multiple languages.

 ---